-- The Chief Financial Officer of Somfy Group, - The Administrative and Financial Manager of Somfy Activities, - The Chief Financial Officer of Somfy Participations, - The Financial Manager of holding companies, - The Group Treasurer.
+- The Chief Financial Officer of Somfy Group, - The Chief Financial Officer of Somfy Activities, - The Chief Financial Officer of Somfy Participations, - The Financial Manager of holding companies, - The Group Treasurer, - The Treasurer.

-The Chairman of the Management Board and the two Chief Executive Officers are ex-officio members and have a standing invitation to Committee meetings.
+Members of the Management Board are ex-officio members and have a standing invitation to Committee meetings.